barbarafarah/barbarafarah/README.md

 👋  Hi, I'm a production engineer that had to use data science occasionally in a previous work experience and I feel in love with this area.

 :necktie: I am working in Seazone as Data Analyst.
-Seazone is a startup considered one of the four largest companies of holidays rental branch in Brazil :)
+Seazone is a startup considered one of the four largest companies of vacation rental branch in Brazil :)